-ABUJA, September 5, 2018 – Super Eagles’ Chief Coach, Salisu Yusuf has been banned from all football –related activities for a year and he must also pay a fine of $5,000 within three months according to a statement the Nigeria Football Federation.
+ABUJA, September 5, 2018 – Super Eagles’ Chief Coach, Salisu Yusuf has been banned from all football –related activities for a year and he must also pay a fine of $5,000 within three months according to a statement by the Nigeria Football Federation.

 This follows an NFF investigation into bribery allegations made against the 56-year-old who appeared before an NFF ethics committee in the capital Abuja on Thursday.

 In September, 2017 during the WAFU Cup in Ghana, Yusuf was caught on camera accepting money from undercover reporters who posed as football agents seeking the selection of two players for the 2018 African Nations Championship.